raveberry/raveberry/README.md

 * **USB Stick**:
 If you don't want to use the Raspberry Pi's internal filesystem, you can insert an external medium like a USB stick.
 Its label can be specified in the config file and is then used to cache the songs.

+## <a name="tested_hardware"></a> Tested Hardware

+Raveberry is known to work on the following Hardware:
+* Raspberry Pi 4
+* Raspberry Pi 3B+
+* Raspberry Pi Zero W

+If you have something to add to the list, please let me know!

+Although it is possible to install and run Raveberry on the original Raspberry Pi (after a very long installation), the hardware is just to weak for audio decoding and can not provide a pleasant experience at all.

 ## Uninstall